patomation/patomation.github.io/_includes/resume.md

 #### Profile | Summary

-Over 5 years technical experience in web design and web development, with an emphasis on understanding customer requirements and work with engineering on those customer features for product releases, enabling pilot customers, reducing product escalations &amp; support costs, streamlining processes &amp; increasing efficiency of resources, effective product demos and project goals.
+Over 7 years technical experience in web design and development, with an emphasis on understanding customer requirements and work with engineering on those customer features for product releases, enabling pilot customers, reducing product escalations &amp; support costs, streamlining processes &amp; increasing efficiency of resources, effective product demos and project goals.
+Agile team

 Broad understanding of a variety of programming languages and able to quickly learn new languages and frameworks.